gabrielvictorcf/raytracer-in-a-weekend/README.md

 recommend this book to find out how!

-Perhaps the biggest challenge i faced was that the book heavily utilizes concepts of OOP in C++ which aren't as natural / idiomatic in Rust.
+Perhaps the biggest challenge i faced was that the book heavily utilizes concepts of OOP in C++ that aren't as natural / idiomatic (or simply don't exist) in Rust.
 Nevertheless, my implementation closely resembles the one in the book, apart from a function or two (i.e: i changed the main ray color function from recursive to iterative for better memory performance).

 ## Improving the raytracer